abhaysrivastav/abhaysrivastav.github.io/blogs/designconcepts2.md

  * There is storage overhead  for maintaining the inverted index along with the actual document.
  * Maintenance overhead (while adding or deleting the document we need to update the inverted index)

+## High-level design:

+ There are 2 phases of such systems
+  1) **Online Phase** : consist of searching for results against the search query by the user.
+  2) **Offline Phase** : It involves data crawling and indexing